nikolaystrikhar/gutenberg-forms/readme.txt

 - Tweak: Remove Extendify
 - Tweak: Update text domain
 - Version: Minimum PHP version is 7.4
-- Deprecate: Extensions (other than ReCaptcha) are no longer suggested, they have to be reworked

 = 2.2.8.3 = 5 Jan 2023